 Oscar joined us on 2 May 2022 from the Graduate Institute of International and Development Studies where he was responsible for coordinating all logistical and administrative aspects of the Executive Education programmes.

 Prior to that, he worked for 18 years as Manager of IATA’s International Airline Training Fund, a non-profit organisation aimed at strengthening skills and capacities of aviation professionals in developing nations, with a particular focus on Africa, Asia and the South Pacific.

 Oscar’s initial exposure to the field of trade and sustainable development goes back to the first 5 years of existence of the International Centre for Trade and Sustainable Development (ICTSD), where he worked as Office Manager and Executive Assistant to the Executive Director.

 Oscar holds a translator degree from the University of Geneva (French, English, Spanish) and an MSc in European Business and Languages from the London South Bank University.

-Zachary Alvarado is Programme Associate and Communications Lead at the Forum on Trade, Environment and the SDGs (TESS).
+Zachary Alvarado is Communications and Publications Officer at the Forum on Trade, Environment and the SDGs (TESS).
 Before joining TESS, Zachary served as the External Communications Coordinator for Geneva Peace Week and interned at the U.S. Mission to Geneva under the multilateral economic and political affairs division.
 He holds a Master’s in International Affairs from the Graduate Institute of International and Development Studies (IHEID) as well as a BA in International Affairs and Modern Foreign Languages: Spanish from James Madison University.